-In the modeling of large space structures such as satellites with flexible solar panels, the trim point is generally independent from parameters.
-In this context, a general framework was introduced in \cite{alazard2008linear}, and implemented in a generic toolbox named \emph{Satellite Dynamics Toolbox} (SDT) \cite{Alazard2020}, to build linear models of flexible multibody systems.
-Based on Newton-Euler equations, this tool allows to build the dynamic model of the whole structure by assembling the individual models of each substructure \cite{Alazard2015}.
-Some assets of this approach include the compliance with various substructure models and boundary conditions, and support of the interfacing with finite element softwares when the model includes complex substructures \cite{Sanfedino2018}.
-The approach is originally limited to tree-like structures, but it extends to closed-loop kinematic chains of flexible bodies \cite{Chebbi2017}.
-The resulting model is provided under the form of a block-diagram with minimal number of states, and the parameters can be isolated to obtain a minimal LFT model \cite{Guy2014a}, allowing robust control \cite{Sanfedino2021} or integrated control/structure co-design with the $\mathcal H_{\infty}$ synthesis \cite{Perez2016}.
-This framework was applied to stratospheric balloons, which can be modeled as multibody structures composed of rigid bodies connected with revolute joints \cite{Kassarian2021}.
-These systems typically carry a telescope inside a gondola, and the pointing control must reject the pendulum-like vibrations of the structure which are governed by gravity.
-Therefore, the performance is sensitive to uncertainties on the masses of the bodies, which must consequently be taken into account in the control design.
-However, the resulting LFT model was not compliant with such uncertainties since they induce parameter-dependent trim conditions.
-This observation motivated the present study.
+For the modeling of large space structures such as satellites with flexible solar panels in micro-gravity conditions, a general framework was introduced in \cite{alazard2008linear}, and implemented in a generic toolbox named \emph{Satellite Dynamics Toolbox} (SDT) \cite{Alazard2020}, to build linear models of flexible multibody systems.
+Based on Newton-Euler equations, this tool allows to build the dynamic model of the whole structure by assembling the individual models of each substructure based on the Two-Input Two-Output (TITOP) formalism \cite{Alazard2015}.
+Some assets of this approach include the compliance with various substructure models and boundary conditions, and support of the interfacing with finite element software when the model includes complex substructures \cite{Sanfedino2018}.
+The resulting model is provided under the form of a block-diagram with minimal number of states, and the parameters can be isolated to obtain a minimal LFT model, allowing robust control \cite{Sanfedino2021} or integrated control/structure co-design with the $\mathcal H_{\infty}$ synthesis \cite{Perez2016}.